webtions/i-recommend-this/plugin-documentation.md

    - AJAX requests verified with nonces
    - Form submissions protected with nonces

-3. **IP Anonymization**:
+3. **IP Handling**:
-   - IPs hashed for GDPR compliance
+   - Option to disable IP address saving for GDPR compliance
-   - Uses WordPress core hashing functions
-   - Provides site-specific hashing for security
+   - IP address storage can be configured in settings

 4. **Capability Checks**:
    - Admin functions restricted to appropriate capabilities